-- > Technology is a significant component in many safeguarding and wellbeing issues, and that children are at risk of online abuse - > Children can abuse their peers online through: - Abusive, harassing, and misogynistic messages - Non-consensual sharing of indecent nude and semi-nude images and/or videos, especially around chat groups - \circ $\,$ Sharing of abusive images and pornography, to those who don't want to receive such content
+- > Technology is a significant component in many safeguarding and wellbeing issues, and that children are at risk of online abuse - > Children can abuse their peers online through: - o Abusive, threatening, harassing and misogynistic messages

-Physical abuse, sexual violence and initiation/hazing type violence can all contain an online element Training will also help staff:

-- develop better awareness to assist in spotting the signs and symptoms of online abuse - develop the ability to ensure pupils can recognise dangers and risks in online activity and can weigh the risks up - develop the ability to influence pupils to make the healthiest long-term choices and keep them safe from harm in the short term
+- Non-consensual sharing of indecent nude and semi-nude images and/or videos, especially around chat groups - Sharing of abusive images and pornography, to those who don't want to receive such content - > Physical abuse, sexual violence and initiation/hazing type violence can all contain an online element Training will also help staff: - Develop better awareness to assist in spotting the signs and symptoms of online abuse - Develop the ability to ensure pupils can recognise dangers and risks in online activity and can weigh up the risks - Develop the ability to influence pupils to make the healthiest long-term choices and keep them safe from harm in the short term

-The DSL will undertake child protection and safeguarding training, which will include online safety, at least every 2 years.
+The DSL and deputy will undertake child protection and safeguarding training, which will include online safety, at least every 2 years.
 They will also update their knowledge and skills on the subject of online safety at regular intervals, and at least annually.